-Six market rate development prototypes were modeled: single family detached housing, townhomes or duplexes, three-story rental housing, five-story rental housing, three-story for-sale condominiums, and five-story for-sale condominiums.
+Six market rate development prototypes were modeled: single family detached housing, townhomes or duplexes, three-story rental housing, five-story rental housing, three-story for-sale condominiums.
 The market for condominiums in Fort Collins at these development densities and heights is small, but these were included to allow for the possibility that they could become more common.
 For IMPLAN, we have modeled 100 units of each prototype to have enough significant figures for analysis and avoid small decimal figures in the results.
 This does not affect the fee calculation, as the per unit adjustment is made in the last steps.